grishmasingh/webscraper-imdb-animelist/README.md

  :star2: Anime IMDb Ratings :star2:

-I decided to create this project because not only am I currently learning Python, but my friend was actually stuck on what to watch on a friday night so I decided - "Hey, Why not put my Python skills into a real-case use" :bulb:

 <h2>Summary</h2>

 I really enjoyed creating this and learned alot from it although it was difficult in the start with all the syntaxes and Python-specific functions (due to transitioning from JavaScript), but after alot of researching and countless tutorials - I finally got an end result !